GCSE Arabic Past Papers

 - For social reasons…maybe you have a Muslim friend or know someone who is Arab or speaks Arabic.

-- And last but not least it is the language of one of the most popular and widely read books ever.
-The language of a book that is controversial but attracts so many people of all backgrounds and cultures.
-It is the language of the Holy Quran.
+- And last but not least it is the language of one of the most popular and widely read books ever, the Quran.
+A book that despite controversy attracts so many people of all backgrounds, colours and cultures.